whitelunarium/pages_fork/_posts/Foundation/C-github_pages/2023-08-25-github_pages-utterances_IPYNB_2_ 2.md

 ## Troubleshooting/Common Mistakes
 - Make sure that the category is a hack or a tangible. **Utterances will not automatically work on plans**
     - Use the script above if you want comments on posts such as plans
-- Check if Github Pages is working
+- Check if GitHub Pages is working
     - Go to your repository on Github.
 Settings -> Pages -> Change deploy from branch to Github Actions
         - If this wasn't done, the website wouldn't exist and utterances would only work on localhost